 Karl Rohe, Associate Professor: Regression and network clustering, machine learning, knowledge creation with statistics

 Jun Shao, Professor: Inference, asymptotic theory, resampling methods, linear and nonlinear models, model selection, sample survey

-Miaoyan Wang, Assistant Professor: Statistical machine learning, higher-order tensors, numerical multi-linear algebra, statistical/population genetics.
+Miaoyan Wang, Associate Professor, Statistics: Statistical machine learning, higher-order tensors, numerical multi-linear algebra, statistical/population genetics.

 Yazhen Wang, Professor: Financial statistics & financial data science, quantum computing, quantum tomography, high-dimensional statistical inference, machine learning, wavelets, nonparametric smoothing, change points, long-memory process, and order restricted statistical inferences